UniVE-SSV/SoftwareArchitectures24/_docs/spring-2/application-example.md

     }
 }
 {% endhighlight %}
-Note again the @Autowired annotation that permits us to "connect" our Service to this controller.
+Again, note the @Autowired annotation that permits us to "connect" our Service to this controller.
 Note also the @RequestParam annotation on the addStudent method: this annotation tells Spring to inject the parameters from the query string.
-If you are not familiar with query strings, don't worry: we will cover it in the next lessons.
-For now, let's say that the query string is a way to pass some parameters directly from the URL.
+Don't worry if you are unfamiliar with query strings; we will cover them in the following lessons.
+Let's say that the query string is a way to pass some parameters directly from the URL.
 Now start the application and go to <a target="_blank" rel="noopener noreferrer" href="localhost:8080/students">localhost:8080/students</a>.
 You should see something like this:
 ![Spring intro]({{ site.baseurl }}/images/spring_example_1.png)
 We don't have any students yet, so our list is empty.
 We can try to add a new student: <a target="_blank" rel="noopener noreferrer" href="localhost:8080/students/add?name=Giacomo&surname=Zanatta&id=859156">localhost:8080/students/add?name=Giacomo&surname=Zanatta&id=859156</a>: